fernandoescolar/vscode-solution-explorer/README.md

 Litle bugfixed when trying to load solutions in other folder and those folders don't exist.

 Ignore empty string in logs.

-### 0.2.26

-Bug fixed #16: using this workarround to try to solve the encoding bug in the output channel: https://github.com/Microsoft/vscode-arduino/commit/00d3fefcead1a95ec1b1ffbb32abc0f1b0a47a82

 **Enjoy!**